"To prepare and connect Durham's young people to Durham's best jobs."

 Durham, N.C., boasts a thriving, knowledge economy with a strong employer base and employment growth rate projected to outstrip state and U.S. averages by 2021.
-Yet too few of Durham’s young people are getting these good jobs, and too few have the academic and workplace skills to compete with more qualified candidates from other cities and states.
+Yet too few of Durham’s young people are getting these good jobs, and too few have the academic and workplace skills to compete with more qualified candidates moving in from other cities and states.

-Community leaders, armed with knowledge, analysis and technical assistance from MDC, formed a nonprofit and community partnership, called Made in Durham.
+Community leaders, armed with knowledge, analysis and technical assistance from MDC, formed a nonprofit and community partnership called Made in Durham.

 Made in Durham grew out of an effort begun in June 2013, when the Made in Durham Task Force, composed of local business CEOs, education and public sector leaders, and community advocates, convened to translate the recommendations of a 2012 MDC report, Made in Durham: Building an Education-to-Career System, into a blueprint for an education-to-career system.